-Book categories: Royalty, History, Macbeth, Margaret, David I, Alexander II, Robert the Bruce, William Wallace, Stewart Dynasty, James V, Mary Queen of Scots, Stuarts, Bonnie Prince Charlie, Children's Books, Hanoverians, Edward VII, Windsors, Others, Vikings, British History, Genealogy, British Palaces, DVDs
+Book categories: Royalty, History, Macbeth, Margaret, David I, Alexander II, Robert the Bruce, William Wallace, Stewart Dynasty, James IV, James V, Mary Queen of Scots, Stuarts, Bonnie Prince Charlie, Children's Books, Hanoverians, Edward VII, Windsors, Others, Vikings, British History, Genealogy, British Palaces, DVDs

 Kings & Queens of Scotland edited by Richard Oram.
 History of the Scottish monarchy.